derror/school-holidays-slovakia/README.md

 This repository contains school holidays in Slovakia in ICS format.
 The data is taken from the [official website](https://www.minedu.sk/terminy-prazdnin/) of the Ministry of Education, Science, Research and Sport of the Slovak Republic.

+👉 The callendar appoinments are in Slovak language.

 ## The motivation
 I wanted to have school holidays in my calendar and I didn't find any source where I could download them in ICS format.
 I also wanted to share them with others, so I created this repository 💪.

 ## Adding to your calendar
 - [Google Calendar](https://calendar.google.com/calendar/r/settings/addbyurl) - paste the URL of the calendar